bergey/diagrams-openscad/README.md

+I would like to stop maintaining this project.
+If you would like to adopt it, please drop me a line, and I'll hand it over.

 _diagrams-openscad_ is a very immature backend for [diagrams], targeting the [OpenSCAD] solid modeler.
 Diagrams is a powerful, flexible, declarative domain-specific language for creating 2D & 3D